mrexojo/friendly-pluto-786db/content/_index.md

         image_alt: App preview on a phone and tablet
         content: >
-          Infrastructure Code generation of manual configurations on mayor Cloud providers, as well as Linux nodes provision to control and automate every parameter or periodic task.
+          Infrastructure Code generation of manual configurations on mayor Cloud providers, as well as provision everything to control and automate any parameter or scheduled action of your project.
         actions:
           - label: Learn More
             url: /features